Tuks-ICMM/VCF-Validation-Workflow/docs/02-workflow/02-methodology.md

 ---
-title: Workflow Overview
+title: Methodology
 layout: page
-permalink: introduction/workflow-overview
+permalink: workflow/methodology
-nav_order: 1
+nav_order: 2
-parent: Introduction
+parent: Workflow
 ---

-# Introduction
+# Methodology
 {: .no_toc }

 A breakdown of the analyses performed by this workflow.